kabarsa01/VulkanRender/README.md

   1. Z-prepass
   2. Compute clustering
   3. GBuffer pass
+  4. LightVisibility/Shadow pass (hardware raytracing only supported)
-  4. Deferred lighting
+  5. Deferred lighting
-  5. Post processing
+  6. Post processing

 Material system uses spirv-cross for shader reflection and performs shader parameters matching by name.
 Mips are generated at runtime.
 Assimp and stb_image are used to load resources.
 IBL for PBR